Investing in growth stocks can produce substantial returns for your portfolio. But picking individual stocks isn't for everyone.

 Key Data Points

-The size of the index, combined with the relative parity in size of its components, makes this small-cap growth ETF much more diversified than its peers investing in larger companies.
+The index's size, combined with the relative parity of its components, makes this small-cap growth ETF much more diversified than its peers investing in larger companies.
 Investors looking for more small caps should consider the Vanguard Small-Cap Growth ETF.

 5. iShares MSCI EAFE Growth ETF